 11 a.m. – 3 p.m.

-This is your day to use how you need it most, so choose your own adventure, from rock climbing and riding a zip line to yoga, Zumba and community service.
-See the list of activities to choose from.
+This is your day to use how you need it most, so choose your own adventure!
+Whether you’re a thrill seeker, yogi or artist, there will be something for everyone.
+Check out the list of activities.

 "Because I said I would.
 The importance of a promise."

 Simmons Auditorium, Tepper Building

 Be inspired in person by humanitarian and five-time TEDxTalk speaker Alex Sheen.

 Designing Rituals for Joy and Connection

 3:30 – 5 p.m.
 Event has limited in-person capacity, so advance registration is required.

 Learn about the power of rituals to help with transitions, burnout and community-building.

 "Love and Information" is a non-narrative play featuring over 60 scenes, each with unique characters and storylines.
 Like flipping through channels on a television, this play offers brief glances into the mundane as characters navigate love and loss, grapple with ever-present surveillance, and come to terms with their lack of control.
 Churchill’s play celebrates human connection while constantly questioning what it means to have access to another person’s love and information.